e-dyn/gloria/doc/source/user_guide/prophet_migration.rst

         t_list=superbowls
     )

 An event in Gloria consists of a temporal ``profile`` and one or more anchor times at which the profile is applied.
 In our example, the anchor times are the list of superbowl dates.
-The chosen ``regressor_type`` :class:`IntermittentEvent` is designed for such lists of discrete occurences.
+The chosen ``regressor_type`` :class:`IntermittentEvent` is designed for such lists of discrete occurrences.
 The *1-day-width* :class:`BoxCar` function used as the event profile is equivalent to Prophet's event effect, which applies only on the day of the event.
 Further explanations about the different event and profile types can be found in the :ref:`Events <ref-events-tutorial>` tutorial.

-It is important to note that Gloria's events do not support ``lower_window`` and ``upper_window`` directly.
+Gloria's events do not directly support ``lower_window`` and ``upper_window``.
 In Prophet, each day within the event window receives its own regressor parameter.
 To reproduce this behavior in Gloria, you would need to add one event per day, for instance:

 .. code-block:: python